top of page

 • Please include name of photographer and date taken.

-• To submit entry, Bring photo print to board meeting, or email to admin@richlandrodandgun.org at least 6 hours before a board meeting.
+• To submit entry, email it to rrgcsecretary@gmail.com at least 6 hours before the monthly board meeting which occurs at 7:00pm on the third Thursday of each month.

 MEETINGS AND DEADLINES